 This Caprera beach is a very popular spot in high season.
-That’s partly due to how accessible it is – thanks to its well-maintained boardwalk – and partly down to how beautiful it is.
+That’s partly due to how accessible it is – thanks to its well-maintained boardwalk – and partly down to its beauty.

-PRACTICAL INFORMATION: There’s a beach bar at the entrance to the beach selling food and drink.
-It’s possible to rent parasols and sunbeds for the day/half-day, which are reasonably affordable but get booked up very quickly.
+PRACTICAL INFORMATION: There’s a beach bar selling food and drink.
+It’s possible to rent parasols and sun beds for the day/half-day, which are reasonably affordable but get booked up very quickly.
 Pedalos can also be hired out.

 How to get to Spiaggia del Relitto

-There’s a bus from La Maddalena which stops at I Due Mari, and Spiaggia del Relitto is around four kilometers from here.
-Otherwise, driving requires you to be early (especially in high season) as space in the car park near the boardwalk is at a premium; you’ll have to park along the road once it’s full.
+There’s a bus from La Maddalena which stops at I Due Mari, and Spiaggia del Relitto is around 4 kilometers from here.
+Otherwise, driving requires you to be early (especially in high season) as parking spots are limited.

 PRACTICAL INFORMATION: There’s some shade here, thanks to the trees, but laying out on the sand will require sun protection of your own.
-There are no kiosks, either, so bringing your own food and drink is essential if you plan to be here all day.
+There are no kiosks, either, so bringing your own food and drink is essential.

 How to get to Cala Andreani